Trump: If GOP health care bill fails, repeal Obamacare now, replace later

 The Affordable Care Act was troubled even before Trump took office, but the Republicans' quest to dismantle it has made things worse.
 Trump has caused confusion about whether he'll continue key components of the law.
 The two at the top of the list: the mandate that everyone have insurance and the cost-sharing subsidies for lower-income Americans.

-Repealing Obamacare outright was the least popular option as House Republicans began negotiating on health care.
-According to a March CNN/ORC poll, just 17% of Americans favored repealing parts of the bill as opportunities arose, regardless of whether a replacement was ready, including only 26% of Republicans.
+Polling shows repealing Obamacare outright was the least popular option as House Republicans began negotiating on health care.
+According to a March CNN/ORC survey, just 17% of Americans favored repealing parts of the bill as opportunities arose, regardless of whether a replacement was ready, including only 26% of Republicans.

 Meanwhile, the future of the GOP health care efforts remains unclear.
 Senate Republican leaders scuttled plans for a vote on health care reform earlier this week as GOP leaders criticized the bill, but Trump was optimistic in his outlook Wednesday.